Top Leg Shapes: Your Guide to Understanding Different Types and Styles

 Side View

-When looked at from the side, knock knees can create a distinctive angle, making the knees appear closer together while the lower legs angle outward.
-Analyzing leg shapes from the side is crucial for understanding their full impact on body aesthetics.
+From the side, straight legs appear sleek and elongated, creating a streamlined silhouette.
+Bow legs show a noticeable outward curvature that can influence knee alignment, while knock knees create a distinctive inward angle, making the knees appear closer together as the lower legs angle outward.
+Analyzing leg shapes from this perspective helps understand their full impact on body aesthetics and posture.

 Rear View